 Air beds, such as the Select Comfort, give good support and have the advantage of being able to vary firmness, even from one side of the bed to the other.
 The downside is that if you manage to puncture the bed you have nothing to sleep on until you can replace it.
 Some have also reported issues with the sound of the air pump at night.

 I don’t have the money or inclination to try the very expensive ‘alternative’ beds on the market.
-I wouldn’t spend the money when a reasonably priced innerspring mattress will do the job.
+I wouldn’t spend the money when a reasonably priced innerspring or foam mattress will do the job.
 I do not recommend waterbeds of any type.
 See discussion below.
-For further reading about shopping for beds check out this article.

 Foam, fiberfill, down, ‘orthopedic’, memory foam, buckwheat, water- I’ve tried them all.
 The type of pillow that will work for you depends not on the type of pillow but on the position your head ends up in.
-I currently use a Brookstone memory foam pillow from Bed Bath and Beyond that I modified to suit myself with a bread knife.
-I may not be ecstatic about it, but it does the job position wise.
+I currently use a memory foam pillow from that I modified to suit myself.

 What doesn’t work